Category Archives: Blacks in Bergen County

 Reclaiming Our Lost Community of Ancestors and Their Descendants

 In 2015, my cousins Andrea and Helen took FTDA’s Full Sequence mtDNA test to see what else we could find out about our maternal Malagasy line.
 Three years later, we have 14 Full Sequence mtDNA cousin matches who share our M23 haplogroup.
-I have been in touch with 9 of our 14 FS mtDNA cousins.We have learned that 4 out of our 9 mtDNA cousins have ties to the NY/NJ area along with my family.
+I have been in touch with 9 of our 14 FS mtDNA cousins.
+We have learned that 4 out of our 9 mtDNA cousins have ties to the NY/NJ area along with my family.
 Three mtDNA cousins, Brenda, “Donnie”, and Dorothy are actually 5th cousins who share the same set of 4th great-grandparents who were born in Nova Scotia.
-Their 5th great-grandmother Rose Fortune was born in VA and who, as a 10-year-old girl, boarded a ship in NYC to Nova Scotia in 1783 at the end of the Revolutionary War.
-Her parents were Black Loyalists and their family is documented in The Book of Negroes.
-We have found some documentation that their 6th great-grandparents were from Philadelphia and were owned by the Devoe family.
+Their 5th great-grandmother Rose Fortune was born in Philadelphia, PA to Free Black Parents.
+As a 10-year-old girl, she ended up in Nova Scotia at the end of Revolutionary War.
+Her parents were Black Loyalists and their family was documented on a 1784 Muster Roll List for Annapolis.
+We have found some documentation that Rose Fortune’s 6th parents were originally from Westchester County, NY and were owned by the Devoe family.

 The Devoe family were French Huguenots who arrived in New Amsterdam in the late 1600s and who settled up and down the Hudson River before some of their descendants moved to NJ and PA, including Philadelphia.
 Clearly, the Devoes had acquired Malagasy slaves in NY and the children of those slaves would have been inherited by their descendants.